 Not all portable batteries support this, but the Powercore 13000 does, going from empty to full in around eight hours if you use one.
-Charging from something else will take at least twice as long, which can be very inconvenient on the road.
+Charging from something else will take at least twice as long, which can be very inconvenient when you’re in a hurry.

-It ships with a lightweight travel pouch — a nice touch — and a micro-USB cable that can be used to charge the battery itself, or plugs into any other gadget with the right port.
+It ships with a lightweight travel pouch and a USB-A to micro-USB cable that can be used to charge the battery itself or any other micro-USB device.
 Unlike the Jackery mentioned above, however, it doesn’t support pass-through charging.Buy on Amazon

 Best for Endless Battery Life: RAVPower Ace 32000

 The other big name in portable batteries, RAVPower has long been a good option.
-This 32000mAh version is no exception, and while you’ll need to accept the extra size and weight that come with a battery this size, you’ll be smiling when your phone is still going well over a week since it last saw a wall charger.
+This 32000mAh version is no exception, and while you’ll need to accept the extra size and weight that come with a battery this size, you’ll be smiling when your phone is still going over a week since it last saw a wall charger.

 The three USB-A ports can each put out 2.4 amps (six amps total), meaning you can quickly charge a couple of phones or tablets at the same time, with enough capacity left over for your Kindle or headphones.

-Rated to charge an iPhone X more than seven times, or even a power-hungry iPad Air over 2.5x, it’s quite possible you’ll get through an entire vacation without needing to recharge the battery itself.
+Rated to charge the latest iPhones more than seven times, or even a power-hungry iPad over 2.5x, it’s quite possible you’ll get through an entire vacation or camping trip without needing to recharge the battery itself.

-If you do, as you’d hope from a battery this huge, plugging into a 2.0 or 2.4 amp charger will speed up the recharging process dramatically.
+If you do, as you’d hope from a battery this huge, plugging into a high-speed wall charger will speed up the recharging process dramatically.
 It’ll take 8-10 hours to get to full, but that’s still manageable overnight.
-Use a one amp charger, however, and it’ll take almost a full 24 hours to do the same thing.
+Use a lower-power charger, however, and it’ll take almost 24 hours to do the same thing.
 No thanks.

 The sheer bulk of this battery means you’ll be keeping it in a bag rather than your pocket.
-Note that it’s over the 100 Wh (watt hour) FAA limit for bringing onboard, which means you’ll need specific permission from your airline to do so.
+Note that it’s over the 100 Wh (watt-hour) FAA limit for bringing onboard, which means you’ll need specific permission from your airline to do so.
 If you’re planning to fly with it, check with your airline(s) in advance, and get permission in writing if at all possible.

 If you’re heading out into the wilderness, however, or anywhere else where power sockets are in short supply, the RAVPower 32000 is a great, inexpensive way of making your devices last seemingly forever.